tigerraj32/Cheetsheet-Collection/Arduino-Uno.md

 ### Note
 As a reminder, digital logic circuits have three logic states: **high, low and floating (or high impedance)**.
 - **Pull-up Resistor** <br> Pull-up resistors are resistors which are used to ensure that a wire is pulled to a high logical level in the absence of an input signal.
-- **Pull-down Resistor** <br> Pull-up resistors are resistors which are used to ensure that a wire is pulled to a low logical level in the absence of an input signal.
+- **Pull-down Resistor** <br> Pull-down resistors are resistors which are used to ensure that a wire is pulled to a low logical level in the absence of an input signal.

 | **Pull up resistor**| **Pull down resistor** |
 |---|---|